isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 <hr>

 # An old problem with an old solution
-["Runge's phenomenon"](https://en.wikipedia.org/wiki/Runge's_phenomenon) is an observation, published by Carl Runge in 1901, related to the interpolation of a function by polynomials using equidistant nodes.
-Today, the observation is somewhat trivial or, at least, mainstream; however, it drew attention when it was first made because the standards or rigour among physicists were quite lax back then.
+["Runge's phenomenon"](https://en.wikipedia.org/wiki/Runge's_phenomenon) is an observation, published by Carl Runge in 1901, related to the interpolation of a function by polynomials using equidistant nodes.[^1] Today, the observation is somewhat trivial or, at least, mainstream; however, it drew attention when it was first made because the standards or rigour among physicists were quite lax back then.
 Even mathematics had only recently started getting serious with the help of Cauchy and Weierstrass.
 But, if Dieudonné has written about a topic, there is no point in trying to do better.
 And he *has* made a remark about Runge's phenomenon (Calcul Infinitésimal, p.
 16):

 ![Dieudonné, Calcul Infinitésimal](/assets/snips/runges_phenomenon/dieudonne_runge_phenomenon.png)